kitajchuk/clutch/README.md

-### CLI
+### Install
 Use the [clutch-cli](https://github.com/kitajchuk/clutch-cli) to install your copy of Clutch as this will bootstrap [ProperJS/app](https://github.com/ProperJS/app) for you as your `source` directory.
+With your copy of Clutch installed and bootstrapped you can run either `clutch start` or `npm run start` from your project's root directory.

 You can see a full list of ProperJS modules on [npm](https://www.npmjs.com/org/properjs) and [Github](https://github.com/ProperJS).
-This is all just preferred, you can use anything you like to build your web app.